francescor/speech-to-chatgpt-to-speech/README.md

 ## Installation

-It is just a basic bash script, so execute:
+It is just a basic bash script, so download & execute:

 ```
 ./start_robot.sh